Traffic changes planned for Southeastern Commencement May 12

 by: Tonya Lowentritt

-Carmen Bray, interim director of University Police, said the section of University Avenue between West Lion Lane and SGA Drive will be restricted from 7 a.m. to 1:30 p.m. that day.
-Local traffic will be allowed to proceed on University Avenue for as long as possible, but will be diverted through the campus as congestion increases.
+Harold Todd, director of University Police, said the section of University Avenue between West Lion Lane and SGA Drive will be restricted from 7 a.m. to 1:30 p.m. that day.
+Local traffic will be allowed to proceed on University Avenue for as long as possible but will be diverted through the campus as congestion increases.

-Prior to commencement, the University Center parking areas are expected to be filled early, and all traffic on University Avenue will be diverted.
+Prior to commencement, the University Center parking areas are expected to fill early, and all traffic on University Avenue will be diverted to main campus via North General Pershing Street and SGA Drive.
 Eastbound commencement traffic will be diverted to West Lion Lane for parking at the University Center, and westbound commencement traffic will be diverted to the campus at SGA Drive.

-"Officers will begin directing traffic early in the morning," said Bray.
-"We anticipate the parking areas around the University Center to be filled before 9 a.m."
+“Traffic will begin to get heavy early in the morning,” said Todd.
+“We anticipate the parking areas around the University Center to be filled before 9 a.m.”

-Vacant parking spaces in the Southeastern Oaks/Greek Village complex will also be used.
-Residents are requested to use the back gate for entering and exiting between 8 a.m. and 2 p.m.
+Vacant parking spaces in the Southeastern Oaks/Greek Village complex will also be used for this event.
+Residents are requested to use the back gate near the laundry facility and maintenance warehouse for entering and exiting between 8 a.m. and 2 p.m.

 Drivers not attending commencement are asked to use U.S. 190 (Thomas Street and Morris Street) or Natalbany Road (Hwy.
 1064) to avoid University Avenue traffic.